- Home

 How Our Expertise Benefits Your Business?

-Our business consultants guide you through business setup and company formation in Saudi Arabia, including subsidiary company, Limited Liability Company, GCC company, branch of a foreign company, and dual ownership company.
+Analytix is your reliable business support system for establishing 100% foreign-owned businesses in Saudi Arabia under MISA guidelines.
+Our business consultants guide you through business setup and company formation, covering subsidiary companies, Limited Liability Companies, GCC companies, branches of foreign companies, and dual ownership structures.

 We are featured